HyeongSeok03/unity_2d_runner_game/README.md

 The source code is located in the following directory: `Assets/Scripts/`

-To run the game, download the build folder located in: `Assets/Build/`
+To run the game, download the `Build.7z` file.

 Then, execute the build file inside that folder to start the game.